eonmusic: music for life.

 By Eamon O'Neill.

 The annual winter NAMM Show has taken place in Anaheim, California.
-Featuring a host of names from across the music world from manufacturers to dealers to some of the most recognisable faces in music, the 2018 event took place from 24th - 28th January 2018.
+Featuring a host of names from across the music world from manufacturers to dealers to some of the most recognisable faces in entertainment, the 2018 event took place from 24th - 28th January 2018.

 Spread across the last week in January, musicians, producers, engineers, dealers, promoters, and just about anyone with even a passing connection to the music world gathered at Anaheim's impossibly enourmous Convention Centre to attend what is the largest music expo of its kind in the world.